paulllee/docker-lamp/README.md

    - Resources -> WSL Integration -> `Enable integration with my default WSL distro`
      - You can also enable any distros under `Enable integration with additional distros:`

-# Installation of Containers and How to Run
+# Installation and How to Run

 1. Run the following commands in your Linux command line to download and run the website setup script!